Stargazing

 International Dark-Sky Association Logo, a dark purple and blue gradient filled circle with the letters I D A on the bottom and starbursts and small spheres mimicking stars inside the large circle.

 Starry nights at Katahdin Woods and Waters National Monument are exceptional.
 This national monument is a Dark Sky Sanctuary, with night sky readings that prove the monument and its surrounding neighbors have some of the darkest skies east of the Mississippi.
-Within its 87,564 acres there are no commercial power sources, and no electric powered lights operated during the night.
-The national monument is actively monitoring and working hard to protect this natural resource.
+The national monument is actively working hard to protect this natural resource.
 Learn more about light pollution and what you can do to make a difference.

 International Dark Sky Sanctuary

-In 2020, Katahdin Woods and Waters National Monument was designated as an International Dark Sky Sanctuary by DarkSky International.
-The Sanctuary designation was the second of its kind in the National Park Service and distinguishes the monument for the exceptional quality of its naturally dark night skies.
+In 2020, Katahdin Woods and Waters National Monument was certified as an International Dark Sky Sanctuary by DarkSky International.
+The certification was only the second of its kind in the National Park Service and distinguishes the monument for the exceptional quality of its naturally dark night skies.
 Katahdin Woods and Waters was the first International Dark Sky Place certified in the state of Maine and in New England.
 The Natural Sounds and Nights Skies division of the National Park Service has determined that Katahdin Woods and Waters has some of the darkest nights skies east of the Mississippi River.

 If you'd like to help collect data on dark skies during your visit to the monument or from your own backyard, go to DarkSky International's website for more information about measuring light pollution.